jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 is the major reference mode.

-Aeolian, the natural minor scale, is the major reference mode.
+Aeolian, the natural minor scale, is the minor reference mode.

 Each of the other modes differs from Ionian or Aeolian by only a single tone, which creates the mode's unique sound and feel.